Measuring Vibration Strength: A Quick Method

-Just as with other components in your system it is important to profile vibration motors, in particular, to test its strength or frequency.
+Just as with other components in your system it is important to profile vibration motors, in particular, to test their strength or frequency.
 Our specialised facilities allow us to quickly and easily run a variety of tests to fully analyse the performance of the motor under a variety of conditions.

 But what if you need to quickly check something yourself?
 Thankfully it only takes a couple of components to get some rough and ready results.